Above Ground Above Ground — Can Pool Liners Be Recycled? Complete Step-by-Step Guide

 What to do with old pool liner - recycling options?

-Just had to replace my vinyl pool liner and I'm sitting here staring at this massive piece of old liner material.
+It looked like any other trash day until my wife stopped me dragging our old vinyl pool liner to the curb and asked why we can't recycle it.
 The pool company that installed the new one just hauled it away, but now I'm wondering if they're just throwing it in a dumpster somewhere.

 I'm trying to be more environmentally conscious and it seems like such a waste to just toss all that vinyl.
 Are there actually recycling programs for pool liners?
 My regular recycling pickup obviously won't take something this big, but maybe there are other options I don't know about?